KRFOSS/kali-docs/virtualization/install-vmware-host/index.md

 We can see we have installed **VMware Workstation 15.5.1**.
 The version number may be needed later on.

-After the installer is installed, you should be able to just run `vmware` to continue setup.
+After the installer is installed, you should be able to just run `vmware` to continue setup:

 ```console
 kali@kali:~$ vmware